Cushing’s syndrome is caused by prolonged exposure to an excess of glucocorticoids.

 Taking midnight cortisol levels helps to demonstrate a loss of the normal circadian pattern.

-Cortisol levels can be salivary or blood based.
+Cortisol levels can be salivary or blood-based.
 If blood, samples should ideally be taken from an indwelling cannula, which helps minimise stress.

-1 mg of dexamethasone is given at 11pm and serum cortisol is then measured at 8am.
+1 mg of dexamethasone is given at 11 pm and serum cortisol is then measured at 8 am.
 In a normal individual, the administration of dexamethasone should suppress the morning rise in serum cortisol.
-However, in patients' with Cushing's syndrome, there is a lack of suppression, which warrants further investigation.
+However, in patients with Cushing's syndrome, there is a lack of suppression, which warrants further investigation.

 After diagnosing cortisol excess we must identify the underlying aetiology.

-This is an invasive test that may be used to help identify a microscopic pituitary adenoma.
+Petrosal sinus sampling is an invasive test that may be used to help identify a microscopic pituitary adenoma.
 A catheter is passed into the petrosal sinuses that surrounds the pituitary gland and the level of ACTH (+/- CRH stimulation) can be assessed.
+This can be compared to levels from a peripheral vein.
+Petrosal sinus sampling may be used to identify the side of the tumour.

 Metyrapone can be used, an inhibitor of 11β-hydroxylase, that leads to a reduction in cortisol synthesis.